keithyin/mynotes/ReinforcementLearning/papers/hierarchical_learning.md

 > * the lower level module (*controller*) uses both the state and the chosen goal to select actions either until the goal is reached or the episode is terminated.

 * at different time-scales 指的是啥
+  * meta-controller 和 controller 作用的时间范围不同

+**Literature Review**

+* semi-MDP

+> Using a notion of "salient events" as sub-goals.

+> DQNs have been successfully applied to various domains including Atari games and GO, but still perform poorly on environments with **sparse, delayed reward signals.**
+>
+> Strategies such as **prioritized experience replay and bootstrapping** have been proposed to alleviate the problem of learning from sparse rewards.

+* sparse reward 用这两个算法还是没啥用
+* prioritized experience 怎么解决 sparse reward 问题的？？？？

+> Core knowledge

+**Model**

+> we utilize a notion of *goals* $g\in \mathcal G$, which provide intrinsic motivation for the agent.
+>
+> The agent focuses on setting and achieving sequences of goals in order to maximize cumulative extrinsic reward.

+* controller：给定 goal ，他去最大化 intrinsic cumulative reward
+* meta-controller : 选择 goal

+## Option Discovery in Hierarchical Reinforcement Learning using Spatial-Temporal Clustering